 The specifier must find out if the seal is to be fitted to the frame or the door, and then ensure that building hardware, fitted on the same surface, does not exceed the allowance for interruptions indicated in the test report.
-Some seals incorporate fins which bypass the hardware, thus removing the problem.
+Some seals incorporate fins which bypass the hardware or they are fitted into the rebate of the frame, thus removing the problem.

-BS EN 1634-3:2004 will eventually replace BS 476:31.1 It covers both cold smoke (similar to BS 476:31.1) and medium temperature (200°C) smoke
+BS EN 1634-3:2004 will eventually replace BS 476:31.1 It covers both cold smoke (similar to BS 476:31.1) and medium temperature (200°C) smoke.